jcomellas/ex_const/README.md

      with a call to the fallback function.
   2. Fallback function with a name formed by appending the string `_enum` to the name of the `enum` (e.g. `country_code_enum/1`).
   3. Function that will retrieve the key corresponding to a value in the `enum`.
-     If there are is more than one key with the same value, the first in the `enum` will be used and the other ones will be disregarded.
+If there are is more than one key with the same value, the first one in the `enum` will be used and the duplicates will be disregarded.

 e.g.
 ```elixir